JoinSports/Documentation/Use Cases/UpdateUser.md

 ## 2. Flow of Events
 ### 2.1 Basic Flow
 The user select the option to update his user account data within the settings menu.
-After he adjust his user data he pressed the update button to send save the information on the server.
+After he adjust his user data he pressed the update button to save the information on the server.

 #### 2.1.1 UML diagram
 ![UML]